Govind-techie/LeetCode/README.md

   *Given a collection of distinct integers, return all possible permutations.*
   This problem is solved using **backtracking**, where we build the permutations one element at a time by swapping elements and recursively generating the next permutation.
 The algorithm achieves an **O(n!) time complexity** and **O(n)** space complexity, where n is the number of elements in the input array.

+- **Online Stock Span Problem**
+  *Calculate the stock span for each day given daily stock prices.
+The problem is solved using a stack to maintain indices of days with greater stock prices, achieving an efficient **O(n)** time complexity.*

 ---

 ### 🚀 Hard Problems